mkr237/KaiexTrader/README.md

 # Kaiex Trader

-KaiexTrader (name TBC) is a algorithmic trading platform for decentralised crypto exchanges. **It is an experimental WIP and as such highly unusable at present**, but the intention is to provide initial support for DYDX and a simple framework for the creation and execution of algorithmic trading strategies.
-Beyond that, it is envisaged that further exchanges could be added in future.
+KaiexTrader is an algorithmic trading platform that provides the folloiwng:

+- A framework for defining and executing trading strategies
+- A means to backtest strategies and render key metrics and charts in Streamlit/Plotly
+- Integration with the DYDX excahange (trades, orderbook, account updates)

+Note, KaiexTrader is a **toy application** used for learning and experimentation and as such **should not be used for real-life trading**.

 ## Table of Contents